 - Progressive complexity – Advancement comes through more challenging poses, longer holds, or dynamic movements rather than adding external weight

-These mechanisms work together to create lean muscle development and improved muscle endurance.
-Yoga excels at building functional strength and often-neglected stabilizing muscles, and consistent practice can maintain functional muscle mass effectively for most adults.
-Where yoga reaches its ceiling is progressive overload: without the ability to incrementally add external load, it becomes increasingly difficult to stimulate the level of hypertrophy that heavy resistance training produces.
-This is a critical consideration for anyone asking whether yoga can maintain muscle mass compared to resistance training over the long term.
-For those transitioning away from the gym, adequate protein intake, practice frequency, and the inclusion of strength-intensive styles like Ashtanga or Power Yoga become the decisive variables in how well yoga preserves the muscle mass built through years of lifting.
+Where yoga reaches its ceiling is progressive overload.
+Without the ability to incrementally add external load, it becomes increasingly difficult to stimulate the level of hypertrophy that heavy resistance training produces.
+For those transitioning away from the gym, adequate protein intake, practice frequency, and the inclusion of strength-intensive styles like Ashtanga or Power Yoga become the decisive variables in how well yoga preserves muscle mass built through years of lifting.

 What types of yoga are most effective for building strength and muscle?

-- Ashtanga yoga – Follows a set sequence that becomes progressively challenging, with jumping transitions that add explosive power training
+- Ashtanga yoga – Follows a set sequence that becomes progressively more challenging, with jumping transitions that add explosive power training

 - Vinyasa flow – Combines flowing movements with challenging holds, creating both strength and cardiovascular benefits through varied sequences